cdapio/coopr/coopr-docs/docs/source/guide/admin/ui.rst

 Managing Infrastructure Providers
 =================================

-Coopr provides functionality to provision servers across a number of infrastructure providers, including but not limited to Amazon Web Services, Rackspace, and Joyent.
+Coopr provides functionality to provision servers across a number of infrastructure providers, including but not limited to Amazon Web Services, Rackspace, DigitalOcean, and Joyent.
 Coopr also supports OpenStack to enable integration with custom infrastructures for both public and private cloud.

 The Providers interface allows administrators to add available cloud providers and manage their credentials.